TTArtisan 17mm f/1.8 Air - Real-World Review

 Exposure Glitches, Requiring a Restart

-This may eventually be resolved through a firmware update, and TTArtisan does include a rear lens cap with a USB-C connection to handle that.
+This may eventually be resolved through a firmware update, and TTArtisan does include a rear lens cap with a USB-C port to accommodate that.

-It’s annoying, but honestly, a bit comical when it happens, but also a 3-second fix.
+It’s annoying, honestly, a bit comical when it happens, and could conceivably cause you to miss a shot if you’re moving quickly, but it’s also a 3-second fix.

-If you’re frustrated by this issue, monitor this page for any future firmware updates: https://ttartisan.com/?Firmware/
+If you’re frustrated by this particular issue, you can monitor this page for any future firmware updates: https://ttartisan.com/?Firmware/

 Should You Buy the TTArtisan 17mm f/1.8 Air?

 There's no affiliate link here.
-I earn nothing if you buy one.
+I earn nothing if you decide to buy a lens.

 All I’m here to do is tell you if it sinks or swims in my workflow, and after thousands of images and tons of footage, I have no problem recommending it.